ashishkarnad/sandbox/enterprise/README.md

 ]
 ```

+If you don't see the new subscription, wait a few seconds and try the settings API again.

 **3. Install the Sensu HTTP Plugins to monitor docs.sensu.io**

 Up until now we've been using random event data, but in this lesson, we'll use the [Sensu HTTP Plugins](https://github.com/sensu-plugins/sensu-plugins-http) to collect real curl times from the docs site.